BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 ## Dataset

 No publicly available dataset is used.
-Two self-generated data assets are included in the submitted code archive:

-- **Genre similarity matrix** - a hand-crafted 10×10 matrix scoring similarity between genre pairs, used in place of one-hot encoding for the KNN's genre feature.
-- **API response cache** - cached Google Books / Open Library responses from a 32-book test set, used to evaluate metadata coverage (see the Results and Discussion section of the project report).
+This project synthesises its dataset by merging three data streams:

+- User profile: a baseline of self-reported books to establish a sense of the user’s reading preferences.

+- Active shelf data: Book titles and authors extracted from user uploaded bookshelf photos using a VLM.

+- Metadata from APIs: bibliographic details taken from Google Books and Open Library.

+This combined data is cached locally and used to inform our k-NN model.

 ---